MadeByThePinsHub/handbook/handbook/devops/index.md

     * For "~security" labelled issues, look for `~"Secret Files"`.
 * On Keybase
     * Watch out on `madebythepinshub` big team's `#devops` channel for any updates and join discussion.
+    * Internal discussion are found on `madebythepinshub.internal.devops`, each with their own department channel.

 If you frequently check any of these channels, you can consider yourself informed.
 It is up to the person sharing to ensure that the same message is shared across all channels.
 Ideally, this message should be a one sentence summary with a link to an issue to allow for a single source of truth for any feedback.

 ## Related Pages
 * [Onboarding Process]: if you're looking for any information on how we onboard new team members.
+* [The GitLab Way - DevOps X GitLab]:

 [^1]: https://www.webopedia.com/TERM/D/devops_development_operations.html.
 [^2]: But there are some things that we exclude due to various reasons like some doesn't apply to us, or some sort of GitLab-only content.
 Our best advise?
 Read GitLab Handbook.
 Period.